Boqian/AriaLib/README.md

 AriaLib
 =============

-An implementation of C++ standard library and more utilities
+An implementation of part of C++23 standard library and more utilities